Jolly-Roger-Telephone-Company/cidvv-spec/draft-anderson-askew-cidvv.md

 CIDVV signaling is encoded entirely within numeric Calling Party Number values to maximize survivability across heterogeneous SIP and SS7/TDM networks.

+Vetting procedures MAY use full telephone numbers or truncated forms as input to cryptographic operations, independent of the CIDVV Calling Party Number encoding.

+CIDVV operations rely on short-lived state, typically on the order of 10 seconds, referred to in this document as the "validity window".

 ## Response Semantics